uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The residential school story is complicated.
 Stories of abuse stand in sharp contradiction to the happier memories of some Survivors.
-The statements of former residential school<!--x-->
+The statements of former residential school <!-- page 328 -->staff also varied.
-staff also varied.
 Some were remorseful while others were defensive.
 Some were proud of their students and their own efforts to support them while others were critical of their own school and government authorities for their lack of attention, care, and resources.
 The stories of government and church officials involved acknowledgement, apology, and promises not to repeat history.